8Ginette8/gbif.range/README.md

   *geometry* that uses a POLYGON() argument.
   - *get_doi()*: A small wrapper of *derived_dataset()* in *rgbif* that simplifies the obtention of a general DOI for a set of several gbif species datasets.
+  - *make_ecoregion()*: A function to create custom ecoregions based on environmental layers.

 ## Installation